ytterbiu/a_smm634-AS-individual-assignment/README.md

 immediate predictions based on a standard Two-Part Model (Probit for probability of expense, Gamma for cost).

-A bonus feature (added after assessment deadline) includes a "Lock Baseline" feature to compare different scenarios side-by-side.
+A bonus feature (added after the assessment deadline) includes a "Lock Baseline" feature to compare different scenarios side-by-side.

 ![Patient Predictions Tab](readme-img-01.png)